Garden Bed Calculator

 • Improved soil quality: Fill with ideal soil mix, not native clay or sand

-• Easier access: Less bending and kneeling, great for bad backs
+• Easier access: Less bending and kneeling, great for accessibility

 • Higher yields: Intensive planting in quality soil produces more food